vgacentrifuge/pcb/README.md

 ### SD-card reader breakout board
 A breakout SD card reader would be great to get the MCU dev-board to do SD-card reading, when developing.
+We can make one ourselves by soldering onto the pads of a microSD-SD adapter Håvard has.

 ### VGA breakout board
-To test both FPGA video output and Display Data Chanel info
+To test both FPGA video output and Display Data Chanel info, we should probably just use one of the 9 [L77HDE15SD1CH4RHNVGA](https://no.mouser.com/ProductDetail/Amphenol-Commercial-Products/L77HDE15SD1CH4RHNVGA?qs=f9yNj16SXrKPVxRw%2FcVQYg%3D%3D) we buy for the 3 PCBs.